Ludoteca-Altomilanese/bgg-sdk/README.md

 Hey there! 👋

-I hope you've found my sdk useful for your project, but if you found any bugs please open an issue and I'll address it as soon as I can.
+I hope you've found this SDK useful for your project, but if you found any bugs please open an issue and we'll address it as soon as we can.

 Of course always feel free to take a crack at fixing it yourself and opening a PR!